-If you are experiencing financial difficulty or are interested in moving and have questions about how your obligations under your divorce settlement are affected, contact post-divorce modification lawyers at Schlesinger & Strauss, LLC, today to schedule a free consultation.
+If you are experiencing financial difficulty or are interested in moving and have questions about how your obligations under your divorce settlement are affected, contact post-divorce modification lawyers at Schlesinger, Strauss & Hoyt LLC, today to schedule a free consultation.

 Modifying a Divorce in Illinois – Why it’s necessary to go to Court